 Preheat oven to 350°F. Line a baking sheet with parchment paper.

-In a large bowl, beat together butter and sugar until combined.
-Stop mixer and scrape down the bottom and sides of the bowl.
+Mix together butter and sugar in a large bowl until it's thick and creamy.
+Stop the mixer and scrape down the bottom and sides of the bowl.
 Mix for an additional 30 seconds.

 Add the egg and vanilla.
 Mix on medium speed until light, about one minute.